Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Resolutions of -compressed ideals

-In this section, given an ideal $J$ that is relatively compressed with respect to a complete intersection ideal, our goal is to determine the form of the resolution of and the (degrees of the) minimal generators of $J$.
-We will describe all possible degrees of the generators of an ideal that is not necessarily relatively compressed; see Corollary~\ref{cor-degrees}.
-We do this using Macaulay's inverse system.
+In this section, given an ideal $J$ of $P=k[x_1,\dots, x_n]$ that is $\fc$-compressed for a complete intersection ideal $\fc$, our goal is to determine the form of the resolution of and the (degrees of the) minimal generators of $J$.
+We describe all possible degrees of the generators of an ideal that is not necessarily $\fc$-compressed; see Corollary~\ref{cor-degrees}.
+We do this using Macaulay's inverse systems.
 We begin by giving an outline of the process that we use.

-First we see immediately from the definition of relatively compressed that in degrees $n \leq \frac{s}{2}$ the only generators are the complete intersection generators, which must be there, and nothing else.
+First we see immediately from the definition of $\fc$-compressed that in degree $n \leq \frac{s}{2}$ the only generators are the generators of $\fc$.

-Next, in order to obtain the generators in degrees $n\ge \frac{s}{2}$ we use the methods in Miller-Rahmati in \cite[Section 6]{MiRa-18} to obtain a resolution of the truncated ideal $J_{\ge \frac{s}{2}}$, that is, the ideal $J_q$ in degrees greater than or equal to $\frac{s}{2}$.
-The beginning of the resolution turns out to be explicit enough to read off the degrees, and if $\deg(f)$ is even, the number, of the generators in degrees $n\ge \frac{s}{2}$.
+Next, in order to obtain the generators in degrees $n\ge \frac{s}{2}$ we expand the methods in \cite[Section 6]{MiRa-18} to obtain a resolution of the truncated ideal $J_{\ge \frac{s}{2}}$, that is, the ideal $J_q$ in degrees greater than or equal to $\frac{s}{2}$.
+The beginning of the resolution turns out to be explicit enough to read off the degrees, and if $\deg(f)$ is even, the number of the generators in degrees $n\ge \frac{s}{2}$.

-Unlike in Section 6 of that paper, here we are able in this setting to prove that the images of certain maps split out of the target.
-This enables us to simplify the resulting multi-complex at each step by taking kernels and cokernels, as was done in the compressed case \cite{ElkhKus-14}.
+Unlike in Section 6 of that paper, in this setting we are able to prove that the images of certain maps split out of the target.
+This enables us to simplify the resulting multi-complex at each step by taking kernels and cokernels.
 In order to explain this modified process, we discuss the construction more concretely.
 Subsequently, we show that some of these cokernels vanish, and hence we determine the degrees of the generators of $J$, the defining ideal of the algebra.

 Before we begin constructing the resolution, we introduce the basic building blocks involved and determine that they are free. \begin{dfn} In \cite{BuchEis-75} Buchsbaum and Eisenbud construct minimal free resolutions of powers of ideals that are generated by regular sequences.
 We recall the special case of their construction for powers of the homogeneous maximal ideal $\mathfrak m$ of $P$.
 Here all tensor products are over $P$.